Portsmouth Chilli and Gin Festival 2024

 16. Selling Food Products

-16a) Stallholders selling food products are reminded of their responsibilities under the Health and Safety Acts, Food Safety Act, Electricity at Work Act and trading standards law.
-It is the responsibility of Traders and their staff to ensure that they comply with all statutory requirements regarding hygiene, safety, labelling and weights and measures.
-Copies of relevant Food Hygiene Training Certificates and Food Hygiene Rating Certificates should be included with application forms.
+16a) Stallholders engaged in the sale of food products are hereby reminded of their legal obligations as per the Health and Safety Acts, Food Safety Act, Electricity at Work Act, and trading standards law.
+Traders, as well as their staff, bear the onus of ensuring full compliance with all statutory requirements pertaining to hygiene, safety, labelling, and weights and measures.
+As part of the application process, it is essential to provide copies of relevant Food Hygiene Training Certificates and Food Hygiene Rating Certificates.

 16b) All electrical equipment must have been tested for electrical safety by a competent person within the last twelve months and be clearly marked with the test results.
 Traders will not be permitted to use or connect any equipment that is either deemed unsuitable by the Organiser or does not carry a recent PAT (Portable Appliance Test) certificate or sticker.
 A current Test Certificate may be requested.

 16c) Caterers must ensure any gas appliances are properly certified and provide documentation for this.

 16d) There is a water supply on site, but stallholders will need to make provision for transporting water from the water supply to their pitch

 17a) The Organiser does not provide dustbins for stallholders.
 Stallholders who expect to generate a

 lot of rubbish should provide their own receptacles.

 17b) A recycling area will be made available